shivamban/StudentManagementSystem/README.md

 should have private attributes and appropriate getter and setter methods.
 The StudentManagementSystem class should encapsulate the student list and provide public methods for performing operations on the student list.
-14 : Your program should keep saving data into file backup.csv 15 : insted of Age as integer pleas use date
+14 : Your program should keep saving data into file backup.csv 15 : instead of Age as integer please use date
 CASES :
 ========
 1. Add a student :